 There is an art to being "present" especially in a stressed-out culture of distractions, hyper-productivity and social media, however you can learn to think differently and even rewire your brain.
-Many therapists, psychologists and psychiatrists prescribe Mindfulness and MBSR (mindfulness-based stress reduction) to help cope with anxiety and depression.
+Many therapists, psychologists and psychiatrists recommend Mindfulness and MBSR (mindfulness-based stress reduction) to help cope with anxiety and depression.
 What is the goal with mindfulness meditation?
-To learn to give your attention fully to whatever you may be doing -- eating, loving, working, parenting, exercising, doing chores, as examples -- its application is limitless, and it may very well be the key to your survival, good health and emotional well-being.
+To learn to give your attention fully to whatever you may be doing -- eating, loving, working, parenting, exercising, doing chores, as examples.
+The application of mindfulness is limitless, and can generalize to good health, life-satisfaction and enhanced well-being.

 It's easy.
 Heres how to begin:

 - Find a comfortable seat.
 Keep your back straight, soften and drop your shoulders.
 You can close your eyes, or keep them open.
 Take a deep breath.

 - Notice your breathing, without changing it.
 Focus on the sensation of air moving in and out of your nostrils, notice your lungs expanding and contracting with each breath.

 - It is normal to have thoughts that distract you from your focus on the breath.
 Acknowledge these thoughts and then return your focus to your breathing.
 Keep doing this.

 - Don't judge yourself, simply notice any distractions, sounds in the environment, and especially, that the mind wants to wander.
 A new thought comes into your mind, notice it, then return to your breathing.